kura/kura.gg/content/eevee-updating-share-buttons-and-adding-muut.rst

 This will automatically cause Eevee to enable the Muut comment template which will styled similarly to how the Disqus comments section is styled.

+Please be aware that if ``DISQUS_SITENAME`` and ``MUUT_SITENAME`` are configured, Disqus will be prioritized over Muut and therefore only the Disqus template will be loaded.

 .. lightbox::
     :thumb: /images/eevee-0.0.3-muut-thumb.png
     :large: /images/eevee-0.0.3-muut.png